 For Tootsie, moreover, barbecue is a true labor of love– and it shows.
-Two years ago, she was inducted into the BBQ Pitmaster Hall of Fame, and she still wakes up around 3 AM every Saturday just to get the coals going.
+Two years ago, she was inducted into the BBQ Pitmaster Hall of Fame.
+And today, she still wakes up around 3 AM every Saturday just to get the coals going.
 (The pit is only open on Saturdays from 8 AM until sold out.)

 As a result, visitors wait in the dark, in the cold, sometimes for hours, just to try Tootsie’s original Texas barbecue.
 Try the Brisket, the Pork Spare Ribs, or the Pork Shoulder Steak for the classic experience.

 Since the Chef’s Table feature, Tomanetz has also become something of a local icon and selfie magnet.
 (Hard-core BBQ fans are always asking her to take pictures with them after they eat.)